About UsDedicated to housing the homeless in NW Dupage County.

 Shelter for All believes that having a permanent residence is the first step to address unemployment, mental and emotional health issues, addiction, and other critical needs.

 Our residents have other needs as well.
 Shelter for All helps our residents find jobs.
 We require our residents to work at least 20 hours a week or to be on disability.
 Every resident must learn to budget and to save money.
 Our residents rely on food pantries and LINK cards for the bulk of their food purchases.
 Shelter for All provides support and social activities for our clients.
 We have Christmas and other parties, take everyone from the residents to volunteer movers to the mentors out to lunch when we move in a new resident.
 We have a weekly coffee half-hour followed by an hour of yoga.
 There is a weekly book club that is currently reading Albert Camus’ The Plague.
 There are spring outings planned that include a picnic and bicycle ride from West Chicago to Geneva and back.
-All of our residents have or will be given donated bicycles from a local bicycle shop.
+All of our residents have donated bicycles from a local bicycle shop.
 We have plans to have clergy meet weekly with any resident who wishes it.

 Shelter for All residents are moved into fully furnished apartments that have everything that they need and nothing they don’t need.
 There are local thrift shops that our residents use to put their personal touch on their apartment.
 The thrift shops are also good sources of affordable clothing.
 Each resident is give $100.00 in cash, 10 ride train ticket, and a roll of quarters so that they can do laundry.
-The apartments are stocked with food, cleaning supplies and linens.
+The apartments are stocked with food, cleaning supplies, linens and have fast WiFi.
 The first few days after a resident is moved in they receive orientation to West Chicago and the services available to them.
-We take them the Secretary of State’s office so that they can update their state ID and to the West Chicago library to sign-up for a library card.
+We take them to the Secretary of State’s office so that they can update their state ID and to the West Chicago library to sign-up for a library card.
 New residents are introduced to their mentors the first week.

 By providing permanent shelter along with access to public transportation, our residents will have the ability to seek and hold jobs.
 By meeting weekly with volunteer mentors we will learn our tenants needs; we also will be to help with grooming and social skills and other skills that we take for granted.
 Our mentors take our residents out of their comfort zones so that they can move forward.
 Finally, having permanent housing will give our residents dignity.
 Shelter for All’s operating model is a transformative, life changing opportunity for the people we house.